JetBrains/kotlin-web-site/docs/topics/strings.md

 function.

 The `String.format()` function accepts a format string and one or more arguments.
-The format string contains one placeholder (`%`) for each remaining argument, followed by format specifiers.
+The format string contains one placeholder (indicated by `%`) for a given argument, followed by format specifiers.
-Format specifiers are formatting instructions for the respective argument, consisting of flags, width, precision, and conversion type, which collectively shape the output's formatting.
+Format specifiers are formatting instructions for the respective argument, consisting of flags, width, precision, and conversion type.
+Collectively, format specifiers shape the output's formatting.
 Common format specifiers include `%d` for integers, `%f` for floating-point numbers, and `%s` for strings.
 You can also use the `argument_index$` syntax to reference the same argument multiple times within the format string in different formats.

-For a detailed understanding and an extensive list of format specifiers, see [Java's Class Formatter documentation](https://docs.oracle.com/javase/8/docs/api/java/util/Formatter.html#summary).
+> For a detailed understanding and an extensive list of format specifiers, see [Java's Class Formatter documentation](https://docs.oracle.com/javase/8/docs/api/java/util/Formatter.html#summary).
+>
+{type="note"}

 Let's look at an example: